hashgraph/hedera-json-rpc-relay/docs/design/batch-request.md

     {
         "error": {
             "code": -32007,
-            "name": "Method debug_traceTransaction is not permitted as part of batch requests", "message": "Method debug_traceTransaction is not permitted as part of batch requests" },
+            "name": "Method not allowed on batch requests", "message": "Method debug_traceTransaction is not permitted as part of batch requests" },
         "jsonrpc": "2.0",